 As the subject complies, the words "PLEASE BLOW" no longer flash, but remain on the display and a steady tone will be heard.
 Subject must continue to blow until told to stop by the officer.
 A BAC result will then appear in the lower right hand corner of the display.
-Inform the subject of this test result.
+Point this out to subject and tell her/him what the result is.

+"TEST RESULTS"

-"TEST RESULTS" "ALCOHOL (three digits)"
+"ALCOHOL (three digits)"

 Operator must now remove the mouthpiece and discard it.

-Step 10: The following displays will then appear on the LCD:
+The following displays will then appear on the LCD:

-"PURGING" "2ND TEST REQUESTED (Y/N)"
+"2ND TEST REQUESTED (Y/N)"